 Austin-Bergstrom Airport Guide 2026: Terminals, Dining, and Tips

-Located just 5 miles southeast of downtown Austin, Austin-Bergstrom International Airport sits on the former site of Bergstrom Air Force Base.
-That’s what makes this airport endearing to us Texans—the airport is named after Captain John August Earl Bergstrom, an Austin native who died during the attack on Pearl Harbor.
-Today, AUS operates as a modern facility with a strong commitment to showcasing local Austin culture, from live music performances to locally-owned restaurants.
+Austin-Bergstrom International Airport (AUS) sits just 5 miles southeast of downtown Austin on the former site of Bergstrom Air Force Base.
+The airport is named after Captain John August Earl Bergstrom, an Austin native killed during the attack on Pearl Harbor.
+These days it handles over 20 million passengers annually and has built a reputation for showcasing local culture — live music in the terminal, locally-owned restaurants instead of generic chains, and a general vibe that actually feels like Austin.

 Terminal Layout